MicrosoftDocs/cpp-docs/docs/build-insights/tutorials/build-insights-included-files-view.md

 :::image type="content" source="./media/included-files-show-in-include-tree.png" alt-text="Screenshot of a right-click on a file in the Included Files view.
 The menu option Show in Include Tree View is highlighted.":::

-Conversely, you can right-click a file in the **Include Tree** view to jump to it in the **Included Files** view.
+Or, you can right-click a file in the **Include Tree** view to jump to it in the **Included Files** view.

 ## Tips

-- You can **Save As** the ETL file to a more permanent location to keep a record of the build time.
+- You can **File** > **Save As** the ETL file to a more permanent location to keep a record of the build time.
 You can then compare it to future builds to see if your changes are improving build time.
 - If you inadvertently close the Build Insights window, reopen it by finding the `<dateandtime>.etl` file in your temporary folder.
 The `TEMP` Windows environment variable provides the path of your temporary files folder.
 - To dig into the Build Insights data with Windows Performance Analyzer (WPA), click the **Open in WPA** button in the bottom right of the ETL window.
 - Drag columns to change the order of the columns.
-For instance, you may prefer moving the Time column to be the first column.
-You can also hide some columns by right-clicking on the column header and deselecting the columns you don't want to see.
+For instance, you may prefer moving the **Time** column to be the first column.
+You can hide columns by right-clicking on the column header and deselecting the columns you don't want to see.
-- **Included Files** and **Include Tree** views provide a filter box to find a header file that you're interested in.
+- The **Included Files** and **Include Tree** views provide a filter box to find a header file that you're interested in.
 It does partial matches on the name you provide.
-- Sometimes the parse time reported for a header file differs depending on which file includes it.
+- Sometimes the parse time reported for a header file is different depending on which file includes it.
 This can be due to the interplay of different `#define`s that affect which parts of the header are expanded, file caching, and other system factors.
 - If you forget what the **Included Files** or **Include Tree** view is trying to show you, hover over the tab to see a tooltip that describes the view.
 For example, if you hover over the **Include Tree** tab, the tooltip says: "View that shows include statistics for every file where the children nodes are the files included by the parent node."
 - You may see cases (like `Windows.h`) where the aggregated duration of all the times for a header file is longer than the duration of the entire build.
-What’s happening is that headers are parsed on many threads at the same time, adding seconds to the aggregated duration beyond what’s physically possible.
+What’s happening is that headers are being parsed on multiple threads at the same time.
+If two threads simultaneously spend one second parsing a header file, that's 2 seconds of build time even though only one second of wall clock time has gone by.
+For more information, see [wall clock responsibility time (WCTR)](https://devblogs.microsoft.com/cppblog/faster-cpp-builds-simplified-a-new-metric-for-time/#:~:text=Today%2C%20we%E2%80%99d%20like%20to%20teach%20you%20about%20a,your%20build%2C%20even%20in%20the%20presence%20of%20parallelism).

 ## Troubleshooting